 On 7 July 1938, as a result of American pressure, an international conference was held at Evian, in France, to discuss what could be done to help the German Jews.
 Whilst each of the 32 delegates expressed their concern about the situation in Germany, the countries concerned offered very little practical help.

-During the conference the British government made it very clear that it would be able to increase its quota for refugees, citing high levels of unemployment.
+During the conference, the British government made it very clear that it would not be able to increase its quota for refugees, citing high levels of unemployment.
 France also said that they were “at the extreme point of saturation”.